sausheong/exblog/README.md

 end
 ```

-3. Because we have made changes to one of the dependencies, we need to re-compile all the dependencies (at least the ones we changed)
+3. Because we have made changes to one of the dependencies, we need to re-compile all the dependencies (at least the ones we changed) by running this in the console.

 ```
 mix deps.compile